minagishl/classroom/README.md

 ## Overview

+> **Note:** It is recommended that you fork the repository.
+Sometimes we keep it private.

 This extension makes it easier to watch videos on N Prep!
 When a video ends, it automatically moves to the next video.
 You can enable or disable this extension from the right-click menu.